g0aty/SickoMenu/README.md

 You can compile two different versions of the menu.
 Normal or Version Proxy.
 Steps to compile can be found [here](https://docs.google.com/document/d/1bdXyasr7suassff_or3ywPyItGkjhlTfbBJtvaJ6udQ/edit?usp=sharing).

 ### Normal (SickoMenu.dll)
-Inject it with any injector you have.
+Inject it with any reliable injector you have.

 - Debug (With Debug Information and can be attached to process)
-- Release (Optimized with all information stripped)
+- Release (Optimized with all  Debug information stripped)

 ### Version Proxy (version.dll)
 Will automatically be loaded by the Game itself if the dll is in the game directory.